PatrickTseng/portaldocs/portal-sdk/templates/portalfx-controls-monitor-chart-v2.md

 ![Metrics chart control single input][2]

+#### Metrics
+Select 'Server Response Time' and/or 'Exceptions' metric to plot the chart.
+For each selected metric, a corresponding line (or chart  type, pending on chart type one selected) will be rendered in the chart.

+#### Filter on dimension
+Select 'Chicago' and/or 'San Jose' to include data points where 'city' dimension equals to 'Chicago' and/or 'San Jose'.

+#### Grouping/Splitting
+Choose to group/split by dimension 'Country', 'City', or no grouping.

-### Threshold
+#### Threshold
 Click the "Add alert threshold" checkbox, and specify the threshold value in the 'Upper threshold value:" field.

+#### Visualization
+Choose what type of chart to be rendered by choosing the corresponding radio button.

-### Timespan
+#### Timespan
 Click the 'Last 24 hours' radio button to render chart for the last 24 hours (relative timespan).
-Cick 'Absolute 3 days to now' to show chart from 3 days ago to now (absolute timespan).
+Cick 'Absolute 3 days to now' to render chart from 3 days ago to now (absolute timespan).

-### Chart onClick behavior
+#### Chart onClick behavior
 When the chart is clicked, you can control the click behavior by setting the onClick uri KO field.
-You can do by settting Clickable.uri KO field. (ref how this.monitorChartV2.onClick.uri is being set)
+You can do by settting Clickable.uri KO field (reference how this.monitorChartV2.onClick.uri is being set in the sample code).
   - ``undefined``: This is the default behavior.
-When the control is pinned to the dashboard, it will bring up the MetricsBlade for editing and saving changes back changes to the dashboard.
-When the chart is hosted inside a blade, it will construct a deeplink, and bring up the MetricsBlade blade for editing.
-Since the contorl is not hosted in dashboard, saving is not supported.
+When click on the chart in the dashboard, it will bring up the MetricsBlade for editing and saving changes back changes to the dashboard.
+When the chart is hosted inside a blade, it will construct a deeplink, and bring up the MetricsBlade blade for editing/pining.
+Since it is not hosted inside the dashboard, saving is not supported.
   - ``null``: Disable click behavior.
 Nothing happens when you click.
   - ``url``:  When url is specified in onClick.uri KO field, it will navigate to the url you specified.

 ### End-to-end flow for users